Sequential Bayesian Neural Subnetwork Ensembles: Experimental Results

-In this section, we demonstrate the performance of our proposed \texttt{SeBayS} approach on network architectures and techniques used in practice.
-We consider ResNet-32 on CIFAR10 \cite{He-ResNet-2016}, and ResNet-56 on CIFAR100.
-These networks are trained with batch normalization, stepwise (piecewise constant) decreasing learning rate schedules, and augmented training data.
-We provide the source code, all the details related to fairness, uniformity, and consistency in training and evaluation of these approaches and reproducibility considerations for \texttt{SeBayS} and other baseline models in the Appendix~\ref{App:Expt_details}.
+In this section, we demonstrate the performance of our proposed \texttt{SeBayS} approach on network architectures and datasets commonly used in practice.
+Specifically, we use Wide ResNet28-10 model \cite{wrn} and train on the CIFAR-10 and CIFAR-100 datasets \cite{krizhevsky2009cifar}.
+The models are trained with batch normalization, step-wise (piece-wise constant) learning rate schedules, and augmented training data.
+To ensure stable training, we applied KL annealing \cite{sonderby2016ladder} and used a smaller learning rate for the variational variance parameter $\bsigma^2$ during exploration phase.
+We also conducted an extensive hyperparameter search, with the final settings provided in Appendix~\ref{App:Expt_details}.
+The details on fairness, uniformity, consistency in training and evaluation, and reproducibility considerations for \texttt{SeBayS} and other models are provided in Appendix~\ref{App:Expt_details}.

-\textbf{Baselines.} Our baselines include the frequentist model of a deterministic deep neural network (trained with SGD), BNN \cite{blundell2015weight}, spike-and-slab BNN for node sparsity \cite{Jantre-et-al-2022}, single forward pass ensemble models including rank-1 BNN Gaussian ensemble \cite{RANK-1-BNN}, MIMO \cite{MIMO}, and EDST ensemble \cite{FREE-TICKETS}, multiple forward pass ensemble methods: DST ensemble \cite{FREE-TICKETS} and Dense ensemble of deterministic neural networks.
-For fair comparison, we keep the training hardware, environment, data augmentation, and training schedules of all the models same.
-We adopted and modified the open source code provided by the authors of \cite{FREE-TICKETS} and \cite{nado2021uncertainty} to implement the baselines and train them.
-Extra details about model implementation and learning parameters are provided in the Appendix~\ref{App:Expt_details}.
+\textbf{Baselines.} Our baselines include a single deterministic deep neural network (DNN), variational inference trained single Bayesian neural network (BNN) \cite{blundell2015weight} (the top-performing BNN from the dense BNN ensemble), and the best individual Bayesian neural subnetworks from both the {\tt BayS} and {\tt SeBayS} ensembles.
+We also benchmark our method against several ensembling strategies, including Monte Carlo Dropout \cite{gal2016dropout}, rank-1 BNN Gaussian ensemble \cite{RANK-1-BNN}, MIMO \cite{MIMO}, BatchEnsemble \cite{Wen2020BatchEnsemble}, TreeNet \cite{lee2015treenet}, static sparse ensemble of $M$ static sparse networks, Lottery Ticket Rewinding (LTR) ensemble, pruning and fine-tuning ensemble~\cite{han2015PFens}, DST and EDST ensembles~\cite{FREE-TICKETS}, and ensembles of dense DNNs and BNNs.
+To ensure a fair comparison, all models were trained under consistent hardware, environment, data augmentation, and training schedules.
+We also imported many of the ensemble model results from \cite{FREE-TICKETS}.
+Further details on model implementation and learning parameters can be found in Appendix~\ref{App:Expt_details}.

-\textbf{Metrics.} We quantify predictive accuracy and robustness focusing on the accuracy and negative log-likelihood (NLL) of the i.i.d. test data (CIFAR-10 and CIFAR-100) and corrupted test data (CIFAR-10-C and CIFAR-100-C) involving 19 types of corruption (e.g., added blur, compression artifacts, frost effects) \cite{CIFAR-C}.
-More details on the evaluation metrics are given in the Appendix~\ref{App:Expt_details}.
+\textbf{Metrics.} We quantify predictive performance and robustness focusing on the accuracy (Acc), negative log-likelihood (NLL), and expected calibration error (ECE) on the i.i.d. test data (CIFAR-10 and CIFAR-100) and corrupted test data (CIFAR-10-C and CIFAR-100-C) involving 19 types of corruption (e.g., added blur, compression artifacts, frost effects) \cite{CIFAR-C}.
+Additional details on the evaluation metrics are given in the Appendix~\ref{App:Expt_details}.